Coligny calendar: The lunar month

-Each lunar year has a 12 lunar months, six months of 30 days, five months of 29 days, and a variable month of 29/30 days.
-The months do not follow in 29/30 pairs.
-A synodic month has 29.53 days, so the calendar may overcome any slight slippage or temporary imbalance by removing a day from a 30-day Equos month.

-(Note: Equos in year 1 and 5 is marked with 30 days; the verse above the second intercalary month might state that Year 3 has 385 days, making Equos 30 days.
-With years 2 and 4 on lost fragments, early scholars struggled to fit values to Equos which would create a Metonic cycle, for example MacNeill suggested that Equos in years 2 and 4 may have only 28 days, while Olmsted suggested 28 days in year 2 and 29 days in year 4.)
+Each lunar year has 12 lunar months, six 30 day months, five 29 days months and a 29/30 day variable month.
+As synodic months are 29.53 days long, the calendar may overcome this by removing a day from a 30-day Equos month.
+(Note: Equos in years 1 and 5 is marked with 30 days; Olmsted notes the header above 2nd Intercalary month has LAT CCCLXXXV "385 days", with Equos in year 3 maybe having 30 days.
+With years 2 and 4 on lost fragments, early scholars struggled to fit values to Equos for creating a Metonic cycle; MacNeill suggested that Equos in years 2 and 4 may have only 28 days, while Olmsted suggested 28 days in year 2 and 29 days in year 4.)
+The length of Equos may have been decided by the sighting of the first quarter moon, which start months in the calendar.

-The second intercalary month is 30 days long, whereas the first month is contested on whether it is 30 or 29 days long.
-The intercalary months have a set pattern each for copying single days from previous months for any year in the 5-year cycle.
-McKay proposes that the month was 29 days long, a pattern which followed a Metonic cycle, as the 30th day copied would be the 30th day of Cantlos in year 1, a 29 day month, marked DIVERTOMU.
+The first intercalary month is in year 1 at the start of the year before Samonios, the second appears between Cutios and Giamonios in year 3 in the middle of the year.
+The second has 30 days, the first is contested on whether it has 29 or 30 days.
+Intercalary months have set copying patterns from days across the months throughout the 5-year cycle to form their day notations.

-Olmsted notes the first intercalary month may have 30 days, stating it is marked as a MATV month, and the remaining portion of the broken-off second digit of the Roman numeral for the last day has a slant, potentially indicating XV rather than XIIII.
+McKay proposes the first intercalary month had 29 days, as the "30th" day of a 29-day month Cantlos, in year 1 would copy DIVERTOMV, a non-existent day.
+Olmsted notes it may be 30 days stating it is marked as a MATV month, and the remaining portion of the broken-off second digit of the Roman numeral for the last day potentially has a slant for XV instead of XIIII.

-The length of Equos may have been decided by a visual sighting of the first quarter moon which would start the next month, giving a pattern of 30/29/29/29/30 days for Equos.
-Olmsted notes the 2nd Intercalary month of year 3 has in its header LAT CCCLXXXV "385 days" with Equos having 30 days instead.